GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (155) .md

 * The range of the light amplification is increased by 1.

 **Critical Failure**: You wrap yourself in blinding light.
 As long as you have spell sickness, you are blind.
 Additionally, you put out bright light for 1 yard, fair light 1 yard betond that, and dim light for a number of yards beyond that equal to the spell's tier.
 This lasts for a number of minutes equal to the spell's tier.

+#### Coagulaturgy

+**Minimum Tier**: 3

+**Casting Time**: 3 Actions

+**Effect**: You touch a creature, beginning the process of coagulation in an attempt to stop bloodless.
+It must make an incapacitation save using its [Fort].
+It does not suffer negative results of the roll.
+A success will still inflict fatigue, but recovers an instance of hemorrahge.
+A critical effects simply recovers an instance of hemorrhage.
+This recovery will occur at the end of the round unless they are afflicted by another instance of hemorrhage.

+If you have proficiency with medicine (or an appropriate zoology skill), you may grant a bonus to the save equal to your [Magic] bonus- up to the spell's tier.

+If you attempt to affect a creature which is not suffering an instance of hemmorrhage, it must perform a standard Incapacitation save using [Fort].

+This cannot affect a spell which is not affected by bloodloss.

+**At Higher Tiers**: In addition to the benefits noted above, for each tier beyond minimum, you may choose to have the spell reach out 3 yards further or reduce the casting time by 1 action (to a minimum of 1).

+**Critical Failure**: You find some complications occur.
+If you were attempting to heal a hemorrhage, the save suffers a penalty equal to the tier of the spell and the recover takes an additional number of rounds equal to the spell's tier.
+If attempting to inflict harm with the spell, you sufgfer an incapacitation save with a penalty equal to the spell's tier.

+[Coagulaturgy Spell]: # " This spell was suggested by Ian Barnhart, possibly inspired by his character- a Beserk functioning as the party's doctor. "

 #### Collapse